PicoScope 7 Software

 In Table format shows a list of the decoded frames, including the data and all flags and identifiers.
 You can set up filtering conditions to display only the frames you are interested in, search for frames with specified properties, or define a start pattern to signal when the program should list the data.

-Cross Reference helps to speed serial analysis by translating hexadecimal address values into human readable form.
+Link File helps to speed analysis by cross referencing hexadecimal field values into human readable form.
 So, for example, instead of displaying "Address: 7E" in the Table View, the corresponding text “Set Motor Speed” will be shown instead, or whatever is appropriate.
-Cross referencing is done with a simple spreadsheet link file.
+The Link File template with all field headings can be created directly from the serial table toolbar, and edited manually as a spreadsheet to apply the cross reference values.